natiginfo/algo-and-data/src/content/exercises.md

 ## Advancing on the course

-At the beginning of the course, all the exercises are available for a student.
+At the beginning of the course, only the exercises for Part 1 are available for a student.
+To advance to next part, the student must get at least 50 % of a part's points.

 ## Submitting the exercises